 For information about the choices we offer in connection with our information practices, please see Your Choices below.

-If you are a California, Colorado, Connecticut, or Virginia resident, please see the section titled “Privacy Rights Under State Laws” below.
+If you are a California, Colorado, Connecticut, Virginia, or Utah resident, please see the section titled "Privacy Rights Under State Laws" below.

 Collection of Information

 Information You Provide to Us

 We collect information you provide directly to us.
 For example, we collect information when you create an account, update your profile, post a review, click on products on our websites, add a product to your cart or wish list, participate in any interactive features of the Services, fill out a form or survey, join and participate in a loyalty program, join a text message marketing program, participate in a contest or promotion, make a purchase, communicate with us via third party social media sites, request customer support, or otherwise communicate with us.
 Under some circumstances, you may choose to provide sensitive personal information to Backcountry.
 For example, some consumers may choose to provide health information to our customer service agents relevant to their product choices or recreational endeavors.
 The types of information we may collect about you include your name, password, email address, social media user names and handles, postal address, phone number, day and month of your birth, gender, interests, preferences, photos, videos, product reviews, fit information (including height, weight, and clothing size), health information, payment information, text messaging, chat communications, call transcripts, and email history as well as any information included in those messages, and any other information you choose to provide.

 Certain information that you elect to provide to us, like product reviews and associated fit information, will be publicly displayed on our websites.